snadim02/snadim02.github.io/_posts/2025-08-01-projector.md

 #author: Shilpa Kobren
 ---

-We all remember that *Hangout-House Vibe:* fun, good food, comfy...
-But without a wall for a TV, we couldn’t host movie nights or video game showdowns. :film_projector: :clapper: :video_game: The fix?
-A projector!
-We may not be screen-free anymore (womp, [wHomp](https://www.mariowiki.com/Whomp) :mushroom: :rock:), but at least we're still screen-*hidden.* :see_no_evil:
+We wanted to channel that *Hangout-House Vibe:* fun, good food, comfy...
+But without a wall for a TV, we couldn’t host movie nights or video game showdowns. :clapper: :video_game: The fix?
+A projector! :film_projector: We may not be screen-free anymore (womp, [wHomp](https://www.mariowiki.com/Whomp) :mushroom: :rock:), but at least we're still screen-*hidden.* :see_no_evil:

 ## The Constraints

-**Wall Space.** The only possible wall in the living room where a TV could go is awkwardly placed with respect to the couches *and* is the first thing you see when you enter (~~ugly black screens~~).
-The space above the dining-to-living room opening could fit a drop-down projector screen, but we couldn't have one of those (deeply uncool) dangling pull cords.
+**Wall Space.** The only possible wall in the [living room](../2025-04-12-living-room) where a TV could go is awkwardly placed with respect to the couches *and* is the first thing you see [when you enter](../2025-11-01) (no thanks, ~~ugly black screens~~ :no_entry_sign: :tv:).
+The space above the dining-to-living room opening was just right for a drop-down projector screen, and as long as we kept cords out of sight, it could disappear when not in use. :see_no_evil:

 ![throw ratio](../assets/img/projector-floorplan.jpg){: .mx-auto.d-block :}